SkollsEye/Portfolio/MarioAgain_2D_Platformer/README.txt

 Files:
 1. MarioAgainGame.zip (Shortcut to Google Drive)
 ---The zip file containing the executable game.
-Simply unzip the contents and run the executable.
+Simply unzip the contents and run the executable on a Windows computer.
 ---Controls and credits are in the Game Info screen, accessible through the main menu.
 ---The code samples in this directory are exactly the same as the ones used in this build of the game.
 2. README.txt